Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure-Cache-For-Redis/Redisson/Azure-AAD-Authentication-With-Redisson.md

 DefaultAzureCredential defaultAzureCredential = new DefaultAzureCredentialBuilder().build();

 // Fetch a Microsoft Entra token to be used for authentication.
 This token will be used as the password.
+// Note: The Scopes parameter will change as the Microsoft Entra authentication support hits public preview and eventually GA's.
 TokenRequestContext trc = new TokenRequestContext().addScopes("https://redis.azure.com/.default");
 AccessToken accessToken = getAccessToken(defaultAzureCredential, trc);
-String username = extractUsernameFromToken(accessToken.getToken());

 // Create Redisson Client
-// Host Name, Port, and Microsoft Entra token are required here.
+// Host Name, Port, Username, and Microsoft Entra token are required here.
 // TODO: Replace <HOST_NAME> with Azure Cache for Redis Host name.
-RedissonClient redisson = createRedissonClient("rediss://<HOST_NAME>:6380", username, accessToken);
+RedissonClient redisson = createRedissonClient("rediss://<HOST_NAME>:6380", "<USERNAME>", accessToken);

 int maxTries = 3;
 int i = 0;